-The Heart Foundation is calling for the government to develop and fund a State-wide Walking Strategy.
-The strategy will aim to get more people walking more frequently including a focus on ensuring safe routes for children to walk to school.
+Heart Foundation CEO SA/NT Imelda Lynch welcomes the recent South Australian government announcement that a state walking strategy will be developed in 2021.
+The strategy will aim to get more people walking more often including safe routes for children to walk to school which improves levels of physical activity and wellbeing.

 About the Heart Foundation